mtkennerly/madamiru/docs/help/installation.md

   * To install or update: `cargo install --locked madamiru`

-  However, note that some features are not yet available in this version.
+  However, note that some features are not fully functional in this version.
-  The prebuilt release uses a pre-release version of some dependencies, which is not possible when installing via Cargo.
+  The prebuilt release uses a pre-release version of some dependencies, which enables some additional functionality, but this is not possible when installing via Cargo.

   On Linux, this requires the following system packages, or their equivalents for your distribution:

-  * Ubuntu: `sudo apt-get install -y gcc cmake libx11-dev libxcb-composite0-dev libfreetype6-dev libexpat1-dev libfontconfig1-dev libgstreamer1.0-dev libgstreamer-plugins-base1.0-dev gstreamer1.0-plugins-base gstreamer1.0-plugins-good gstreamer1.0-libav`
+  * Ubuntu: `sudo apt-get install -y gcc cmake libx11-dev libxcb-composite0-dev libfreetype6-dev libexpat1-dev libfontconfig1-dev libgtk-3-dev libasound2-dev libgstreamer1.0-dev libgstreamer-plugins-base1.0-dev gstreamer1.0-plugins-base gstreamer1.0-plugins-good gstreamer1.0-libav`

 ## Notes
 If you are on Windows: